Samar - Director

-David is a sociolinguist, diplomat, businessman – and perpetual challenger of the established from the outside.
+David is a sociolinguist, diplomat, businessman – and perpetual challenger of the established from the outside, with very diverse interests an a varied portfolio of engagements

 Samar began her studies in architecture and graduated as a graphic designer at the American University of Beirut.
 With her education already taking her across disciplines, she moved into wayfinding with a diploma project for the Beirut bus system, an internship in New York and then her first post-graduation role at Bureau Mijksenaar in Amsterdam including large scale projects from Schiphol Airport and Port Authorities in New York and New Jersey, to the Rotterdam Eye Hospital and the Van Gogh Museum.
 With the Eye Hospital, she brought human experience and culture into wayfinding, using visual tricks to enable the space to support patients with sight defects and encourage others to have empathy with them.
 After 9/11, when security became the key influence in airport design, she drew on behavioural and cultural insights into the new challenges facing passengers and authorities, for example by designing a friendly mascot, Disney theme-park like, to deliver security instructions without scaring passengers.

-Though she moved from wayfinding back to user centric architecture with Chicago-based Perkins and Will, she continued to push the boundaries into integrated experience design responsive to user behaviour and culture, focusing on the user from the earliest stages, in projects from the Intrepid Museum in New York to hospital wards and hotels for pilgrims in Mecca.
+Though she moved from wayfinding to user centric architecture with Chicago-based Perkins and Will, she continued to push the boundaries into integrated experience design responsive to user behaviour and culture, focusing on the user from the earliest stages, in projects from the Intrepid Museum in New York to hospital wards and hotels for pilgrims in Mecca.
 Perhaps the best example is her work on the Princess Noura University for women in Saudi Arabia.
 The case for a user-centric approach was particularly strong in a project expressly designed for an under-represented group: young Saudi women as they considered a university education, went through college and pursued their ambitions.
 As she was involved from the early stages of the project, she was able to make the user experience central to the project.
-She used a range of methodologies, from theatre-like character exploration, to mapping of “days in a life…” with constant re-evaluation as the project progressed, to enabling project experts to experience their own work through the eyes of users.
+She used a range of methodologies, from theatre-like character exploration, to mapping of “days in a life…” and complete lifecycle scenarios with constant re-evaluation as the project progressed, to enabling project experts to experience their own work through the eyes of users.
 Sensing a need to go further, to overcome the silos experienced when multiple specialisations are involved in a project, she brought the experts together to ensure joined-up collaboration.
-As this approach resonated, she explored it further on projects from airports to the Great Mosque expansion in Mecca.
-After Chicago she moved to RTKL, an international architecture firm based in Los Angeles and Shanghai, applying her experience to a range of redevelopment projects.
+As this approach resonated, she explored it further on projects from airports such as Dubai Airport to the Great Mosque expansion in Mecca.
+This work was done in parallel to building a large team across four global locations including Chicago, Beirut, Cairo and Dubai and building their methodologies and expertise.
+After Chicago she moved to RTKL, an international architecture firm based in Los Angeles and Shanghai, applying her experience to a range of mega city development projects.

 She left Shanghai with the desire to move where clients would be more interested in innovative approaches to integrated, holistic strategic growth.
 This brought her to London, and led her to set up her first company, Factors.
 Through Factors she led projects on her own account and as a consultant for service and innovation design companies including Seren and Fahrenheit 212.